 While at Abbott House girls attend an on-campus school.
 Each girl has an Individual Education Plan developed, which results in individualized curriculum based upon their needs in areas of grade placement, skill level, and behavioral goals.
 The educational program makes adaptations to address the individual circumstances of each girl.
 The teaching staff closely monitors and evaluates each student’s performance and testing is used to assure that the girl’s achievement level is increasing.
 This unique school is in session 250 days each year, thereby extending the opportunities for learning and increasing the chances of successful academic performance after the girls leave.
 If a girl has progressed far enough in her treatment program, she may have the opportunity to attend school off-campus at one of Mitchell’s schools.

 Learn more about our educational services.

-Girls at Abbott House receive regular psychological evaluations; have access to psychiatric services, group and family therapy, and therapeutic services.
+Children at Abbott House receive regular psychological evaluations; have access to psychiatric services, group and family therapy, and therapeutic services.
 Healing the trauma is necessary for all of us to move on with our lives.
 Therapeutic groups and outside counselors are used to support the treatment.
-Girls also receive a full range of medical services.
+They also receive a full range of medical services.

 Giving Back to the Community

 All youth participate in volunteer community service and local resources are used for many recreational activities.
 In the past the girls have visited residents in a local nursing home, helped at the Salvation Army, and delivered Meals on Wheels.
 At higher levels of performance, some residents hold jobs in the community and others attend public schools off grounds.